fortanix/sq-dsm/README.md

 The foreign function interface provides a C API for some of Sequoia's low- and high-level interfaces, but it is incomplete.

-There is a command-line frontend 'sq' that exposes most of Sequoia's functionality in a convenient way.

 There is a mostly feature-complete command-line verification tool for detached messages called 'sqv'.